-The following table sets forth the shares of the Company's Common Stock, par value \$.10 per share (the only class of stock issued and outstanding), owned beneficially by each person who, as of March 28, 2014, is known by the Company to have owned beneficially more than 5% of the outstanding Common Stock.
+The following table sets forth the shares of the Company's Common Stock, par value \$.10 per share (the only class of stock issued and outstanding), owned beneficially by each person who, as of April 1, 2016, is known by the Company to have owned beneficially more than 5% of the outstanding Common Stock.
 Regarding the shares referenced in footnote (1) below, the beneficial owner has both sole voting power and sole investment power, except for those shares held by his spouse as noted.

-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Kenneth H. Globus c/o United-Guardian, Inc 230 Marcus Blvd.
-Hauppauge, NY 11788 1,401,293 (1) 30.5% Dr. Betsee Parker P.O.
-Box 2198 Middleburg, VA 20118 556,339 12.1% Mario J. Gabelli One Corporate Center Rye, NY 10580 318,126 (2) 6.9%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Kenneth H. Globus c/o United-Guardian, Inc 230 Marcus Blvd., Hauppauge, NY 11788 1,401,293 (1) 30.5% Dr. Betsee Parker P.O.
+Box 2198, Middleburg, VA 20118 391,597 (2) 8.5% Mario J. Gabelli One Corporate Center, Rye, NY 10580 283,500 (3) 6.2%

-- (1) Includes 320,647 shares held directly in his own name, and another 1,080,646 shares held beneficially as follows: 760,000 shares as joint Trustee of the Alfred Globus Testamentary Trust, as to which he has sole voting rights and shared investment power, and 320,646 shares held by his wife. - (2) Based on statements made in filings with the SEC by Mario Gabelli, GGCP, Inc., Teton Advisors, Inc., Gabelli Funds, LLC, GAMCO Asset Management Inc. and GAMCO Investors, Inc. Some of the shares of Common Stock beneficially owned by Mr. Gabelli are also beneficially owned by certain of the entities making the filings.
+- (1) Includes 320,647 shares held directly in his own name, and another 1,080,646 shares held beneficially as follows: 760,000 shares as joint Trustee of the Alfred Globus Testamentary Trust, as to which he has sole voting rights and shared investment power, and 320,646 shares held by his wife. - (2) As of March 3, 2016, based upon information provided to the Company by the stock brokerage company holding the stock on behalf of Ms. Parker. - (3) Based on statements made in filings with the SEC by Mario Gabelli, GGCP, Inc., Teton Advisors, Inc., Gabelli Funds, LLC, GAMCO Asset Management Inc. and GAMCO Investors, Inc. Some of the shares of Common Stock beneficially owned by Mr. Gabelli are also beneficially owned by certain of the entities making the filings.
 However, none of such entities reported beneficial ownership of shares constituting more than 5% of the outstanding shares of Common Stock of the Company.